sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     of the registration server
 -   Demo how to use httpie or postMan
 -   (Bill) ??he does not want to use the term Microservices

+-	???
+What was the reason we do pull in the pipeline

+## Code review suggestions

+(Review component structure)
+- How each component is built - check build.gradle of each component
+- What is the domain model of each component (bounded context)?
+  (Refer to "graph.dot.png" and the "pal-tracker-distributed" application architecture diagram posted to the slack)
+- Are there any circular dependencies among components?
+- How do you define the build order of the components?
+- Why are there variations of a domain class, for example, why are there `TimeEntryForm`, `TimeEntryInfo`, `TimeEntryRecord`, `TimeEntryFields` classes?
+Where are they used?

+(Review Microservices architecture)
+- How each application is built - check build.gradle and server.gradle
+- Check configuration of each application (refer to graph.dot.png)
+  - where do you configure your beans in each application?
+  - how does it specify component-scanning base packages?

+(Interaction of Micro-services)
+- How does each component expose its functionality?
+Does it has a controller?
+- What is the calling relationship among 4 micro-services?
+  (Refer to the "pal-tracker-distributed" application architecture diagram posted to the slack)
+- When "allocation-server" needs to call "registration-server" using RestTemplate, where does it find the address of the latter?
+- What is the class in each of the calling applications ("allocation-server", "backlog-server", "timesheets-server") that captures interaction logic with callee application?
+  (Refer to the "pal-tracker-distributed" application architecture diagram posted to the slack)
+- Why is ProjectClient code duplicated in backlog, timesheets, allocation server apps?
+- Why do we have projects, accouts, users in a registration server?
+  (In other words, why we did not have separate server for each of domain objects?)

+(Testing)
+- How does each component get tested?
+- How does each application get tested?
+- How are interactions among the microservices tested?

 ## Code review